richarddahl/uno/REFACTOR.md

 ### Checklist: SQL Emitter Modernization & Integration

+- [x] Modernize and test SQL builders (function, index, trigger) with Pydantic v2, Python 3.13 type hints, Uno error handling, and full unit test coverage
 - [ ] Move emitter and protocols to uno/infrastructure/sql or uno/core/sql (choose canonical location)
-- [ ] Update all imports to use Uno DI, config, and logging modules (no legacy/obsolete imports)
+- [ ] Update all emitter imports to use Uno DI, config, and logging modules (no legacy/obsolete imports)
-- [ ] Modernize type hints and docstrings for Python 3.13 idioms and Uno code style
+- [ ] Modernize emitter type hints and docstrings for Python 3.13 idioms and Uno code style
-- [ ] Ensure full Pydantic v2 compliance (ConfigDict, validators, etc)
+- [ ] Ensure full Pydantic v2 compliance for emitter (ConfigDict, validators, etc)
 - [ ] Integrate emitter with event store for automated schema management (table creation, upgrades, dry-run)
 - [ ] Provide CLI or utility for running event store migrations using the emitter
 - [ ] Add/expand unit and integration tests for emitter, schema management, and observer patterns
 - [ ] Document emitter pattern and usage for DB schema/migration management in Uno docs
 - [ ] Deprecate or remove legacy/duplicate emitter code after migration

+#### Progress Summary (2025-05-03)

+- All SQL builders are fully modernized, validated, and tested.
+- Builder tests pass and are decoupled from legacy/infra dependencies.
+- Next: Begin emitter module modernization and integration as per checklist below.

 ### Notes